aadya-26/CC_python_repo/Final Project/README.md

 * Inspired by vines, moss, and fungi creeping over stone
 * Blends angular forms with organic motion

-This piece shows a **vine or plant stem slowly growing**, curving and branching in real time — a symbol of **nature starting to reclaim ruined spaces**.
+This piece shows a **vine or plant stem slowly growing**, curving and branching in real time: a symbol of **nature starting to reclaim ruined spaces**.

 <img src="Nature_1.png" width="200" >